Forrest M. Mims III

 See the

 Biography page for a photo of my Albuquerque workbench where circuits were built that led to the founding of MITS, Inc., the company that introduced the Altair 8800 microcomputer in 1975.
-The Altair was developed by Ed Roberts with help from William Yates.
+The Altair was conceived, designed and developed by Ed Roberts with help from William Yates.
 I wrote the operator's manual.
-(More photos of the workbench are at www.sunandsky.org until they can be moved here.)
+(More photos of the workbench are at www.sunandsky.net until they can be moved here.)

 Paul Allen and Bill Gates moved to Albuquerque to develop software for the MITS Altair.
 There they formed Microsoft.
 Allen and Gates are the principal funders of